 Gemmotherapy is a therapeutic modality using stem cell extracts of fresh buds, shoots, roots or stems from embryonic or mature plants.
 This therapy is helpful for tissue regeneration, positive growth development and drainage of toxins.
 Rubus idaeus is derived from the shoots of the red raspberry bush and is a very effective remedy for drainage of the uterus and pelvic region.
 It also tonifies the uterus.

 - Castor oil pack once daily or nightly over the liver and pelvic region.
-Click here for details on how to apply a castor oil pack properly.
+Click here for details on how to make and use a castor oil pack properly.

 - Coffee enemas can be a helpful addition to the process as needed.

-If you are one of the millions of women suffering month after month with the debilitating effects of endometriosis, instead of bombarding your body with drugs every month or resorting to surgery to manage the problem, try diet change combined with holistic methods if needed to give yourself much needed permanent relief!
+Are you are one of the millions of women suffering month after month with the debilitating effects of endometriosis?
+Instead of bombarding your body with drugs or resorting to surgery to manage the problem, try diet change first!
+This combined with holistic methods for curing endometriosis naturally will give you much needed permanent and nontoxic relief!

 Sarah, The Healthy Home Economist